sidneyarepp/starter-restaurant-reservation/README.md

 ![new reservation page](https://github.com/sidneyarepp/starter-restaurant-reservation/blob/main/Markdown_Screenshots/5_new_reservation_page.png)

-The new reservation page allows a user to create a new reservation with the following information, all required:
+The new reservation page allows a user to create a new reservation with the following information (all required):

 - First Name
 - Last Name